 What is the Equity Dividend Rate?

 The equity dividend rate is a commercial real estate performance metric that measures an investor’s annual return on the amount of cash invested in a property.
-Along with the cap rate, it is one of the most common metrics used to measure commercial real estate investment profitability.
+Along with the cap rate, the equity dividend rate is one of the most common metrics used to measure commercial real estate investment profitability.

 How to Calculate the Equity Dividend Rate